Scaling law for a buckled elastic filament in a shear flow: Evolution of an elastic filament with a non-negligible thickness

-The local curvature of the filament within the elastica and bead models is shown in colors in Fig. \ref{c4}, separately for the even and odd buckled shapes.
-For larger values of $\tilde{\chi}$, both models agree with each other qualitatively.We observe the increasing number of the local maxima for the increasing value of $\tilde{\chi}$, as in Fig.~12 by~\cite{slowicka2022}.
+separately for the even and odd initial perturbations.
+We observe that at $t=0.75$, the parity of the filament shapes is the same as the parity of the initial perturbation.
+The dependence of the fiber shape on $\tilde{\chi}$, shown in Fig. \ref{s4}, is very similar as in the case of the elastica, shown in Fig.~\ref{c4}.
+For large values of $\tilde{\chi}$, both models agree with each other qualitatively.
+We observe the increasing number of the local maxima of the fiber curvature for the increasing value of $\tilde{\chi}$, as in Fig.~12 in Ref.~\cite{slowicka2022}, corresponding to the increase of the characteristic wavenumber.
+For large values of $\tilde{\chi}$, the increase of the wavenumber of an elastic filament made of beads is slightly slower than of the elastica.

-To analyze this relation more precisely, we perform the fast Fourier transform of the local curvature.
-We plot the resulting wavenumber $k$ in Fig.~\ref{k4}, now as a function of $\sqrt{\tilde{\chi}}$.
-The colors indicate the intensity of the fft, divided by its maximum value.
-For the elastica, we recover the linear scaling of $k$ with $\sqrt{\tilde{\chi}}$.
-For the bead model, the functional dependence is not as simple.
-One could not expect the elastica model to precisely describe a coarse-grained filament made of only 40 beads.

-We analyzed the local curvature because it is related to the fiber bending energy.
-However, we should keep in mind that there is a small difference between the dominant wavenumbers for $\kappa$ and for the fiber shape, responsible for a shift between the red and yellow lines in the left panels of Fig. \ref{k4}.
-It could be easily understood by analyzing the curvature of the Gaussian wave packet approximation.